Links in italics refer to other terms in this Glossary. Links in boldface refer to the bibliography.

 If you can't find a term here, try the alphabetical index.
 If you still can't find it, please write to me and ask that the missing term(s) be added.

 Also, remember that many technical terms are briefly defined in most unabridged dictionaries; the 1913 Webster's on the Web has some.
-I think the new, second edition of the Glossary of Meteorology, published in 2000, and now available at http://glossary.ametsoc.org/wiki/Main_Page, is pretty reliable.
+I also think the new, second edition of the Glossary of Meteorology, published in 2000, and now available at http://glossary.ametsoc.org/wiki/Welcome, is pretty reliable.